 Marriage should be lifelong.
 The grounds for divorce and remarriage are very narrow when those married are both Christians (e.g. adultery), which is why Jesus gave a warning.
 He stated, "For this reason a man shall leave his father and mother and be joined to his wife . . . they are no longer two but one flesh (through marriage) therefore what God has joined together, let not man separate" (Matthew 19:5 - 6).

-Although a Christian couple could divorce on other grounds, neither partner could marry anyone else then.
+Although a Christian couple could divorce on other grounds (other than what Matthew 19), neither partner could be married to anyone else.

-A prenuptial agreement is a built-in way for a couple to marry "with their fingers crossed" when saying, "I do."
-If a couple makes their commitment to each other CONDITIONAL, then that by itself can help cause what is feared ahead of time and covered in the prenuptial.
-It shows a lack of commitment to the other partner in such a fundamentally important and intimate relationship to have such mental reservations in advance of committing to him or her.
-Furthermore, there is always the issue of materialism that must be addressed.
+A marriage contract is a built-in way for a couple to marry "with their fingers crossed" when saying, "I do."
+If a couple makes their commitment to each other conditional, then that by itself can help cause what is feared ahead of time and covered in the prenuptial.

-So I believe your analysis is correct, that based on the Bible, Christians should not sign prenuptial agreements.
-This has serious considerations for you personally, which I appreciate.
+Based on the Bible Christians should not sign a marriage contract.
+Of course, this has serious considerations for you personally.
 For you are not just looking at this issue as a theoretical issue, but it directly affects your relationship with a man who you have been very seriously involved with romantically.
-So I wish you well and God's blessing in your decision-making process.

 The site wishes you well and asks for God's blessing in your decision and marriage contract discussions with the man you wish to wed.